mebusy/notes/dev_notes/Nand2TetrisII_5.md

  - Recap
     - Each compiled method must return a value
     - By convention, void methods return a dummy value
-    - Callers of void methods are responsible for remving the returned value from the stack.
+    - Callers of void methods are responsible for removing the returned value from the stack.

 <h2 id="1f250f80bd24fd913d5b306b23e5b013"></h2>